 #35: High Braid over a Tight Bun

-Many braided hairstyles will draw the braid into the bun, however this women’s hairstyle is a little bit different.
+Many braided hairstyles will draw the braid into the bun, however, this women’s hairstyle is a little bit different.
 Style your braid so that it sits above a tight bun.
-It doesnt matter if you have a few strands sticking out.
+It doesn’t matter if you have a few strands sticking out.

 #36: Braided Back with a Stylish Topknot

 Braid your hairstyle from the bottom to the top, instead of doing it the other way around.
-Twist any hair that is left over and then pull it round into a secure topknot hairstyle.
+Twist any hair that is left over and then pull it around into a secure topknot hairstyle.
 This braided updo is also great if you want to show off a neck tattoo.